Jason-Cyber-Projects/Azure-Siem-Lab/doc/automation.md

 ## Future Improvements

-This lab focuses on foundational automation.
-In a production SOC, automation could be expanded to include:
+In a real SOC setting, automation could be expanded to include:

 - Playbooks using Azure Logic Apps
 - Automated email or Teams notifications